BasimAhm/LoadInDownstateBookmarklet/README.md

 <p>Tested and works with: UpToDate, Bates Visual Guide, BMJ Best Practice (if an article is already opened)</p>

-<p><b>Issues with Net Anatomy</b>, will load in the proxy but you’ll be on the nosubscription site.
+<p><b>Issues with Net Anatomy:</b> Will load in the proxy but you’ll still be on the no subscription page.
 Probably easier to just bookmark the Downstate link to Net Anatomy, but you can theoretically use this and then just delete the “/nosubscription/notvalidip.htm” off the URL to access the main page.</p>

 <h3>How Do You Add It?</h3>